Photojournalism Scholarship: STERN Grant – a Scholarship Award for Young Photojournalists

 Applicants will need to submit a short exposé of their project's central idea and purpose.
 The winner will have the chance to work on their story in tandem with an experienced STERN reporter and develop it into a reportage feature which will in turn be published by a title from the STERN group of magazines.

-"At STERN magazine we have a proud tradition of discovering and nurturing new talent – it's just what we do," explains Art Director Frances Uckermann, "that's why we want to create a forum for the next generation of photographers.
+"At STERN magazine we have a proud tradition of discovering and nurturing new talent – it's just what we do," explains explains Director of Photography Andreas Trampe, "that's why we want to create a forum for the next generation of photographers.
 In addition to our Young Photography bursary which enables photography graduates to become part of STERN magazine's editorial team for a year, we have successfully established the STERN Grant as a means to realize the kind of projects that might otherwise never get completed due to lack of time or funding.
 We are looking forward to receiving many outstanding submissions."

-Spanish photographer Sebastian Liste was the first recipient of the STERN Grant in 2016.
+2016: Spanish photographer Sebastian Liste was the first recipient of the STERN Grant.
 In his photo reportage "Mexico.
 An intimate pandemic" Liste documented how across Mexico, violence is becoming a perverse "normality", undermining social relations and endangering the prospects for democracy.

-Last year's STERN Grant was awarded to US born photographer Tasneem Alsultan.
-She will realize her project proposal "Between tradition and modernity – the youth and the upheaval in the Arab world".
-She will document young people in Saudi Arabia who are growing up between the modern global world of the internet and the islamic tradition and how they are coping with these challenge every day.
+2017: Tasneem Alsultan, project "Between Tradition and Modernity - The Youth and the Upheaval in the Arab World", published in STERN 08/2018.
+The US born photographer accompanied young people in Saudi Arabia, who are growing up between the modern global world of the internet and Islamic tradition and how they are coping with these challenges every day.

 Who can apply?